-32. In Chapter 11 DOCUMENTS AVAILABLE, the text in the last paragraph shall be deleted and replaced as follows:
+38. In Chapter 11 DOCUMENTS AVAILABLE, the last paragraph shall be deleted and replaced as follows:

-"the consolidated financial statements of BNPP Group for the financial years 2022 and 2023 and the interim financial statements for the first half 2024 (also available on the following website: https://derivate.bnpparibas.com/service/ueber-uns/finanzinformationen/)."
+"the consolidated financial statements of BNPP Group for the financial years 2023 and 2024 (also available on the following website: https://derivate.bnpparibas.com/service/ueber-uns/finanzinformationen/)."